arcadeJHS/AngularVueIntegration/README.md

     |_index.html
 ```

-> **Please note:** here I will not initialize the Vue app through vue-cli.
+> **Please note**: here I will not initialize the Vue app through vue-cli.
 I am reusing a Webpack custom configuration which suites my needs.
 Nevertheless, everything should work the same way if you are using vue-cli.

 See tag **`tag-02-app-directory-structure`** (with emtpy folders and files).